-In another review paper, Viazzi et al, 2016 studied the results of trials and reported pairwise comparisons between antihypertensive treatment for cardiovascular outcome (in 16 randomised controlled trials and 48,580 patients, with a mean follow-up of 45 months, 5867 cardiovascular events).
+In another review paper, Viazzi et al, 201614 studied the trials' results and reported pairwise comparisons between antihypertensive treatment for cardiovascular outcome (in 16 randomised controlled trials and 48580 patients, with a mean follow-up of 45 months, 5867 cardiovascular events).

 The authors found there was a relationship between improvement in urinary albumin excretion (UAE) and blood pressure reduction.
-Relative risks (RR) pooled was 0.45, with CI 95.5 percent 0.23-0.85.
+Relative risks (RR) pooled was 0.45, with CI 95 percent 0.23-0.85.
 No improvement in UAE was found between randomised pairs where there was no BP reduction (RR pooled 1.04, with 95 percent CI, 0.86 -1.26).

-The conclusion was a reduction in UAE under antihypertensive treatment reduced risk of clinical cardiovascular events.
+The conclusion was a reduction in UAE under antihypertensive treatment reduced the risk of clinical cardiovascular events.

-Proteinuria in Chronic Kidney Disease (CKD)
+Proteinuria in CKD patients

-patients

-A review by Dhaybi and Bakris, 2017 on the place of mineralocorticoid antagonists (MRAs) in chronic disease patients showed that when used in conjunction with ACEIs or ARBs, proteinuria was reduced.
-The concern in the past was over worsening kidney function and hyperkalemia.
-Recent data from small studies highlight a way that MRAs may be used without fear of hyperkalemia.
+A review by Dhaybi and Bakris, 201715 on the place of mineralocorticoid antagonists (MRAs) in chronic disease patients showed that when used in conjunction with ACEIs or ARBs, proteinuria was reduced.
+The concern in the past was over worsening kidney function and hyperkalaemia.
+Recent data from small studies highlight a way that MRAs may be used without fear of hyperkalaemia.

 MRAs are highly efficacious for further reducing albuminuria, when added to ACEIs or ARBs.
-Use of patiromer, a potassiumbinding polymer, is well tolerated and enables the use of MRAs in people with advanced CKD.
+Use of patiromer, a potassium-binding polymer, is well tolerated and enables the use of MRAs in people with advanced CKD.
 Use of patiromer has been shown to further reduce aldosterone as well as reduce BP when used with MRAs.

-A novel nonsteroidal MRA, finerenone, which is associated with less hyperkalemia, is currently being tested in both renal and cardiovascular outcomes trials to examine effects on outcomes.
+A novel nonsteroidal MRA, finerenone, which is associated with less hyperkalaemia, is currently being tested in both renal and cardiovascular outcomes trials to examine effects on outcomes.

-(4)PROETINURIA AND HYPERTENSION IN THE PATIENT WITH DIABETES
+PROETINURIA AND HYPERTENSION IN THE PATIENT WITH DIABETES